IBM/cloudpakforapps-workshop/workshop/exercise-9/README.md

-# Exercise 8: Create a Tekton pipleline for a custom collection
+# Exercise 9: Deploy an application from Custom Stack & Repository

 > ***WORK IN PROGRESS***